-Many of the reservoirs in the Trinity Region are saturated with nutrients, and stormwater runoff is identified as the primary source of nutrient loading.
+Many of the reservoirs in the Trinity Region are saturated with nutrients, and stormwater runoff is the primary source of nutrient loading.
 Despite the high levels of nutrients, reservoirs in the Trinity Region are classified as mesotrophic or eutrophic.
-TRA hypothesizes that light penetration in the turbid waters rather than nutrient availability is the limiting factor for algal growth in these reservoirs (Trinity River Authority, 2020).
-The TRA 2020 basin summary report identifies zebra mussel infestation in the reservoirs as a threat to potentially increase water clarity thereby allowing more light penetration and increased algal growth in the presence of abundant nutrients.
+The Trinity River Authority (TRA) hypothesizes that light penetration in the turbid waters rather than nutrient availability is the limiting factor for algal growth in these reservoirs (TRA, 2020).
+The TRA 2020 basin summary report explains that zebra mussels increase water clarity thereby allowing light penetration deeper in the water, resulting in increased nuisance plant growth.
 TRA therefore recommends proactive watershed protection programs and extensive use of best management practices to reduce nutrient loading and risk of harmful algal blooms.
-Structural FME or FMP such as small flood control ponds are designed to capture stormwater runoff and pollutants thereby improving the water quality reaching the water supply reservoirs.
+Structural FMSs or FMPs such as small flood control ponds are designed to capture stormwater runoff and pollutants thereby improving the water quality reaching the water supply reservoirs.
 However, the algal blooms might occur in these small reservoirs due to excessive availability of nutrients.
-Non-structural FME or FMP that reduce stormwater runoff production have the potential to reduce nutrient loading to water supply reservoirs and other structural FME or FMP.
+Non-structural FMSs or FMPs that reduce stormwater runoff production have the potential to reduce nutrient loading to water supply reservoirs and other structural FMSs or FMPs.

-Based on sampling for bacteria throughout the Trinity Region, TCEQ found that 69 of the 162 assessment units have concerns or do not support contact recreation use.
-Many these findings are intermittent urban streams in the DFW metroplex.
+Based on sampling for bacteria throughout the Trinity Region, TCEQ found that 69 of the 162 assessment units have concerns or do not support contact recreational use.
+Many of these findings are intermittent urban streams in the DFW metroplex.
 Intermittent streams can have high bacteria levels because they are not washed out frequently or assimilated.
-A TMDL Implementation Plan, covering much of the metroplex, outlines activities to potentially reduce bacteria loading to these streams.
-Non-structural FMEs or FMPs that focus on runoff reduction from sources are expected to reduce bacteria loads.
-Depending on their location and operation, structural FMEs or FMPs, such as small flood control ponds, may maintain small levels of flows in downstream intermittent streams to flush out the streams and improve assimilation.
+A total maximum daily loads (TMDLs) Implementation Plan, covering much of the metroplex, outlines activities to potentially reduce bacteria loading to these streams.
+Non-structural FMSs or FMPs that focus on runoff reduction from sources are expected to reduce bacteria loads.
+Depending on their location and operation, structural FMSs or FMPs, such as small flood control ponds, may maintain small levels of flows in downstream intermittent streams to flush out the streams and improve assimilation.